sharpliner/sharpliner/README.md

 ## Something missing?

-This project is still under development and we probably don't cover 100% of the cases, properties and tasks.
 If you find a missing feature / API / property / use case, file an issue in project's repository.
 We try to be very responsive and for small asks can deliver you a new version very fast.